Custom Packaging

 Dimensions: Standard dielines support up to 24 in width; custom sizes land within ±0.5 mm accuracy.
 Clients have asked for 2.5 in thick rigid boxes to hold tech gadgets, and we delivered 2,400 pieces with 0.3 mm tolerance while the assembly line in Foshan still ran at 120 units per hour.

 Print: Full CMYK plus a white base for dark boards, with Pantone color matching verified via X-Rite Spectro.
 The last time the spectro didn’t match the target, I walked into the press room, flipped the machine to measure mode, and told the operator to pull the plate.
-We replaced the ink in four minutes and still shipped on schedule.
+We replaced the ink in four minutes and switched to a new batch from our Guangzhou color kitchen before the press missed a beat.

 Pricing & MOQ Clarity